 For Fiscal Year 2004, real estate values for business properties were either stagnant or on the decline, while residential values continued to appreciate dramatically.
-This highly unusual situation led to a legislative effort to revise again the classification parameters.
+This highly unusual situation led to a legislative effort to once again revise the classification parameters.
+Chapter 3 of the Acts of 2004 created a sliding scale whereby the business sector, already responsible for 175% of the overall tax levy, shouldered a higher portion of the levy starting in 2004 (200%) and ending in 2009 (170%).